syscoin/offchain-data-proxy/README.md

-# offchain-data-fetcher
+# offchain-data-proxy
-Fetches offchain data from a variety of different data stores.
+Proxies offchain data to and from a variety of different data stores.